Subscribe to my newsletter. Get updates, short stories, and learn about similar books by other authors.

 In 2013, Stinnett came across the old floppy discs that held the short stories he’d written nearly thirty years earlier.
 At the urging of his wife and a number of friends, he began writing his first novel, working at night in the sleeper of the truck in whatever truck stop he found himself.
 His first full length novel, Fallen Palm, is based on the short stories he’d written so long ago.
 The book was published with very little fanfare in October, 2013 and Stinnett began work on a sequel, Fallen Hunter, also based on the short stories.
 This one was completed much faster and was published in December, 2013, again with very little fanfare.

 In the early days of 2014, Stinnett noticed that his sales were actually bringing in some decent money and he devised a plan to finally get off the road and settle down full time.
 Being the son of a master carpenter, and enjoying building things, he decided to use this extra income to outfit a wood working shop where he could build cabinets, furniture and maybe even a boat or two.
 Stinnett redoubled his writing effort and, no longer having the short stories as a guide, took his wife’s advice and started work on Fallen Pride, a novel about Veterans with post traumatic stress and the camaraderie between them.
 Fallen Pride was published in April, 2014 and Stinnett decided to donate half the royalties produced by that book to Veterans’ charities.
-A year later, the donation rose to all of the royalties from Fallen Pride.
+A year later, the donation rose to all of the royalties from Fallen Pride, which he continues to this day.

 By mid-April, it was suddenly obvious that his writing could do a lot more than outfit a wood working shop.
 By then the long dormant dream of earning a living as a writer had rekindled and consumed his every waking hour.
 After receiving a number of emails from readers asking questions about the characters’ back stories, he quickly wrote a short novel, Fallen Out, that was published as a prequel to the first three novels.
 Knowing that this new book was going to be published by the end of May and his writing income already rivaling his income as a trucker, he turned in his keys and cleaned out his truck on May 14th, 2014, less than a year after starting his first full length manuscript.